Linaro/lava/doc/content/admin/advanced-tutorials/docker-worker.md

 package.

-`lava-docker-worker` should support all use cases that the regular LAVA worker supports, except running LXC containers.
-In particular, `lava-docker-work` **does support** running other docker containers, QEMU/KVM, and other regular device types, as long as the required user space tools are included in the LAVA worker docker image.
+`lava-docker-worker` should support all use cases that the regular LAVA worker supports In particular, `lava-docker-work` **does support** running other docker containers, QEMU/KVM, and other regular device types, as long as the required user space tools are included in the LAVA worker docker image.

 ## 1: install and configure lava-dispatcher-host